-- 1. The student will be suspended from Extracurricular Activities for half of the noted period of time identified for Possession or Use of Illegal Substances (see consequence range chart below).
-Suspensions from games or activities could impact two sports seasons or two terms.
+- 1. The student will be suspended from Extracurricular Activities for half of the noted period of time identified for Possession or Use of Illegal Substances (see Consequence Chart below).
+Suspensions from games or activities could impact two sports seasons or two terms of the applicable activity.
 In the event a suspension results in a fraction of a competition, the student shall sit out for that fraction. - 2.
 The student will lose captaincy, leadership positions or leadership role for the current school year. - 3.
 The student who violates this policy after club or school government elections in the spring will be removed from office, captaincy or leadership positions for the next school year.